2010 Pacific hurricane season: Hurricane Celia

+During Celia's early development stages, it brought rainfall to parts of Oaxaca and Guerrero.
+Beaches in both states increased the number of lifeguards on duty due to the threat of rip currents.
+The Sistema Nacional de Protección Civil (National System of Civil Protection) raised the alert level to stage two for coastal areas of Jalisco, Michoacán, and Colima.
+A precautionary alert was issued for Socorro Island.
+Between June 22 and 23, the outer bands of the storm brought unsettled weather to France's Clipperton Island.

 Hurricane Darby

 The second, and final, major hurricane of the season, Hurricane Darby originated from a vigorous tropical wave that moved off the west coast of Africa on June 8.
 Initially well-organized, the wave rapidly deteriorated within 24 hours; it continued westward without redevelopment and entered the Eastern Pacific on June 19.
 The following day, an area of low pressure developed within the system as it slowed and turned towards the west-northwest.
 Gradually organizing, the low strengthened into a tropical depression on June 23 while situated roughly 380 mi south-southeast of Salina Cruz, Mexico.
 Over the following two days, Darby underwent two periods of rapid intensification.
 At the end of the second phase on June 25, the storm attained its peak intensity as a Category 3 hurricane with winds of 120 mph and a pressure of 959 mbar (hPa; 959 mbar).
 Though a strong storm, Darby was unusually small with tropical storm force winds extending only 70 mi from its center.

 Not long after peaking, a large area of westerly winds, produced by Hurricane Alex over the Gulf of Mexico, caused Darby to stall offshore before turning to the east, being drawn into the circulation of the larger storm.
 Increased wind shear produced by the "massive outflow of Alex" caused the small storm to rapidly weaken.
 By June 28, Darby had diminished to a tropical depression and later to a remnant low off the coast of Mexico.
 The low persisted for another day before fully dissipating offshore.

 While offshore, authorities in Mexico advised residents to be cautious of heavy rains from Darby.
 Alerts were issued for several areas; however, the storm dissipated before reaching land.
 The combined effects of Hurricanes Alex and Darby resulted in heavy rains over much of Chiapas, amounting to 300 to 400 mm in some areas.
 Flash flooding damaged 43 homes and affected 60,000 people.